cnchenpu/sys-net-admin/boot-sequence.md

 ## MBR (Master Boot Record)
 * It is located in the first sector of the bootable disk.
 Typically /dev/hda, or /dev/sda
 * MBR is less than 512 bytes in size.
 This has three components:
-  1. primary boot loader (boot sector) in first 446 bytes - stage 1 boot loader
+  1. primary boot loader (boot sector) in first 446 bytes
+     - stage 1 boot loader
   2. partition table info in next 64 bytes
+     - type 0x80: bootable
+     - type 0x82: SWAP
+     - type 0x83: Linux
+     - type 0x8E: Linux LVM
   3. MBR validation check (magic number: AA55) in last 2 bytes.
 * It contains information about GRUB
 * MBR loads and executes the GRUB boot loader.